Know what to look for:

 “If you’re looking for someone a little different than the everyday stock jockey, it may be wise to hire a registered investment advisor (RIA) to represent you.
 They are held to a higher standard than most advisors, and [they’re] typically the most knowledgeable.
 They are also required to provide a Form ADV Part II to all potential investors upon request.”

-To view and research the designations that Don Gross holds please visit Why We Are Different.
+To view and research the designations that our Portfolio Managers hold please visit Why We Are Different.

 Knowing what questions to ask when you meet a potential advisor can help you dig deeper into their investment experience and strategy.
 Below are suggested questions from the Securities and Exchange Commission that can help you evaluate potential advisors: